Pros

 - Earn 1% cash back on other purchases at Sam's Club and wherever Mastercard is accepted

-- Plus members will earn 3% cash back on all Sam’s Club purchases, plus 2% in cash rewards on eligible in-club purchases.
+- Plus members will earn 3% cash back on all Sam’s Club purchases, plus 2% in cash rewards on eligible in-club purchases, up to a maximum reward of $500 per year.

 - Maximum of $5,000 in Cash Back rewards can be earned in a calendar year